Professor-Puddle/Eclipse-Hub-Issues/README.md

 What you would have to do is try rejoining.<br>
 This should fix the issue.
 If not then it should be your internet connection.
 Check your internet and try again.<br>
 Check the Eclipse discord server for any announcements, the hub might not be working at the moment, or the game script might be patched.<br>
-If the hub still fails to load, then go into your executor's "workspace" folder and delete the "Eclipse" folder.
-Then re execute and try again.<br>
 If none of these work, try again later, or wait patiently till it loads.

 ### 2. Premium Not Loading